HavardNJ/boardcad-le/user_guide.md

 selecting the add control point option from the pop up menu.
 After selecting, click anywhere on the curve to add a control point.
 ```
-&#x1F6C8 When adding a control point the curve remains the same.
+:grey_exclamation: When adding a control point the curve remains the same.
 ```
 Click on profile tab to work on deck and rocker.
 You can switch between deck and rocker by clicking the "Toggle